pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

         mp.spawn(run, args=(world_size, dataset), nprocs=world_size, join=True)

 Note that we initialize the dataset *before* spawning any processes.
-With this, we only initialize the dataset once, and any data inside it will be automatically moved to shared memory via :obj:`torch.multiprocessing` such that processes do not need to work on replicas of the data.
+With this, we only initialize the dataset once, and any data inside it will be automatically moved to shared memory via :obj:`torch.multiprocessing` such that processes do not need to create their own replica of the data.

-With this, we can start to implement our spawnable runner function:
+With this, we can start to implement our spawnable runner function.
+The first step is to initialize :obj:`torch.distributed`.
+More details can be found in `Writing Distributed Applications with PyTorch <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`_:

 .. code-block:: python